 Migraines are severe headaches often preceded by symptoms that affect the senses.
-This common medical condition affects millions of men and women annually.
 Could a piercing that targets a particular point in the ear help to manage migraines and lessen their effects?

 In the United States, more than 37 million people are affected by migraines.
 According to the Migraine Trust in the United Kingdom, migraine is the third most common disease in the world, affecting around 1 in 7 people.